 22 shocking facts about gender inequality

-Discover six unbelievable gender inequality statistics revealed in Melinda Gates's inspiring The Moment of Lift, and find out why they matter for women's global empowerment.
+Discover sixteen unbelievable gender inequality statistics revealed in our titles, and find out why they matter for women's global empowerment.

-With women’s marches in headlines the world over, the awe-inspiring stories of women such as Malala Yousafzai, not to mention the Me Too and TIME’S UP movements: unquestionably, we are witnessing a mass call for change in gender inequality.
-International Women's Day on 8 March 2020 celebrates the social, economic, cultural and political achievements of women, but also highlights how far we still have to go to achieve gender parity.
+With women’s rights in headlines the world over, the awe-inspiring stories of women such as Malala Yousafzai, not to mention the Me Too and TIME’S UP movements: unquestionably, we are witnessing a mass call for change in gender inequality.
+Read on to uncover sixteen startling cases of gender inequality, which unbelievably are still a reality.